 Making a game equitable without resorting to komi

-- Kingo - two types of pieces are used: pawns and kings.
-Score is territories plus kings, but capturing an enemy king also wins.
+- Kingo two types of pieces are used: pawns and kings.
+Score is number of kings, but capturing an enemy king also wins.

 - Games where both players have a special power: